Aliases for MYO1F Gene

 GeneCards Summary for MYO1F Gene

 MYO1F (Myosin IF) is a Protein Coding gene.
-Diseases associated with MYO1F include Deafness, Autosomal Recessive 15.
-Among its related pathways are PAK Pathway and Sweet Taste Signaling.
-GO annotations related to this gene include actin binding and motor activity.
+Diseases associated with MYO1F include Deafness, Autosomal Recessive 15 and Sensorineural Hearing Loss.
+Among its related pathways are Delta508-CFTR traffic / ER-to-Golgi in CF and Sweet Taste Signaling.
+Gene Ontology (GO) annotations related to this gene include actin binding and motor activity.
 An important paralog of this gene is MYO1E.

 Myosins are actin-based motor molecules with ATPase activity.
 Unconventional myosins serve in intracellular movements.
 Their highly divergent tails are presumed to bind to membranous compartments, which would be moved relative to actin filaments (By similarity).